 Modern trapping is a highly regulated activity in which a small (yet very important) number of people participate.
-Skilled trappers provide their state or province with irreplaceable ecological and societal data and benefits, such as managing abundant furbearer populations at no cost to other residents.
+Skilled trappers provide their state or province with irreplaceable ecological and societal data and benefits, such as managing & Monitoring abundant furbearer populations.
 This long-standing cultural activity remains relevant and necessary on today’s landscape.

 Fur trapping in North America dates back to the very early inception of development for the continent.
 Settlers and pioneers utilized fur trapping and hunting techniques to survive, explore, and carve out a living in America’s wilderness.
 The modern activity of trapping in today’s world is engaged upon by thousands of people, for a magnitude of differing reasons.
 For some, it may be a curiosity factor, seeping deep into the natural world and matching wits with creatures that are not commonly hunted or preyed upon.
 It may be to gain a better understanding of how furbearing animals act or behave – understanding individual characteristics.
 Or it may be a way to temporarily break away from the “daily grind” of modern society - to more intimately immerse oneself into the natural order of our wild places.
 For many more it’s an activity built from heritage; a trade or skill passed down from generation to generation.
 Whatever one’s reason for partaking in fur trapping today, the individuals tied to the practice tend to be passionate conservationists; deep seeded in knowledge, rationale, and respect for both land and wildlife populations as a whole.